 You will be asked to describe each family member's "current status" in the United States.
 That could be the type of visa they entered on, if it's still valid (such as "B-2" for visitor) or EWI for an unlawful entry or "OOS" for out of status, meaning the person didn't leave the U.S. when his or her permitted stay expired.

 Be aware that you must be legally married to your current spouse for him or her to be granted asylum based on your application.
 Your children will be given asylum along with you if they were unmarried and under 21 years old at the time that USCIS received your asylum application.

 If your prior address was in a third country (not your home country) for an extended period of time, you will need to show that you were not firmly resettled there.
-In other words, you must not have been granted permanent residence or otherwise entitled to substantial benefits and privileges in that country.
+In other words, you must not have been offered or granted permanent residence or otherwise been entitled to substantial benefits and privileges in that country.
 If you were firmly resettled, you do not qualify for asylum in the United States.

 You'll also need to name your parents, brothers, and sisters.

 Question 1.
 This asks for the basis upon which you are seeking asylum—that is, why your persecutor was motivated to single you out.
 In the top part of Question 1, you can check more than one box.
 If the first four boxes (race, religion, nationality, political opinion) don’t seem to fit—for example, you’re disabled or HIV positive, or a member of a nonpolitical club—your best choice might be “particular social group.”

 Try to avoid checking only the box other for Torture Convention.
 This means that you won’t actually be applying for asylum, but only to be spared from removal (deportation) for a while.